Virginia Certified Title Settlement Agent

 |January 2022 begins a new biennium compliance period ending on December 31, 2023.

 All candidates who receive their VCTSA certification prior to January 2023 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2023.

 You will be providing documentation of your certification continuing education credits.
-The recertification program will launch late summer 2022 on VLTI, VLTA’s online learning management platform.
+The recertification program is on VLTI, VLTA’s online learning management platform.
 If you hold a title insurance license, a copy of your Sircon CE transcript will suffice.
 If you do not hold a title insurance license, copies of class certificates for course competitions can be submitted.
 For courses taken though VLTI, you can print a copy of your certificate list.
 If you seek credit outside of VLTA, you will be responsible for keeping up with your certificates.
 You will be asked to upload one PDF file for documentation.
 Once you meet your recertification requirements you will be able to submit your information, we encourage you not to wait until December 2023 to do this.